 Geothermal systems take advantage of the fact that underground temperatures are usually kept around 50-55° F at all times.
 Geothermal heat pumps extract these temperatures from the ground to help heat your home in the winter, or to help you cool your home during the summer months.
 Not only are geothermal heat pumps environmentally friendly, but they're also extremely energy efficient.

-Having a geothermal heat pump installed at your Wichita home can save you up to 60% on your energy costs, and the heating services at Ball Heating & Air Conditioning can help.
+Having a geothermal heat pump installed at your Wichita home can save you up to 60% on your energy costs, and the heating services at Ball Heating and Air Conditioning can help.

 As geothermal experts, our Wichita HVAC Company can help you evaluate the heating and cooling needs that you have for your home and decide whether or not a geothermal system would be beneficial to you.
 Then we can install your geothermal heat pump and ensure that it works as effectively and efficiently as possible.